mohikrish/Data-Analysis-with-Python/README.md

 ## Objective 3 ## Topic: Clinics ##
 #Used Pandas & Matplotlib#
-Insights on Dr. Semmelweis's discovery of impotance of handwashing Analysis Summary ->
+Insights on Dr. Semmelweis's discovery of importance of handwashing Analysis Summary ->
 • Analyzed handwashing data from two hospitals to determine whether handwashing among doctors reduces rate of death in women during child birth
 • Performed bootstrap analysis of data to highlight that when doctors washed hands while delivering babies there was a 10% reduction in deaths of mothers.